JaeGif/Battleship/notes.md

 - Bomb - 5 energy, blows up a 2x2 square radius
 - Sniper - 5 energy, strikes any 1 random occupied enemy position
 - RtS Shield (Return to Sender) - 4 energy, the next attack from the enemy is reflected to strike the same position on the attackers board.
 If that position is occupied, attack a random position on the attackers board.

+Learned:

+Critical for this project:

+- Object copies have deep and shallow references.
+Some make a copy, some alter the original object and some reference the original object.
+- If it can be done with CSS, do it with CSS.
+JS should be used exclusively for logic, dynamicism and custom effects.
+CSS is significantly less time consuming, more readable, and performant.